krupezevic/qa-intern/manual-tests/executions/[14-11-2022]-Regression_execution.r.md

     * ==> Message `Please fill in this field.` should be shown

-* [unknown]  User is not able to login successfully - invalid email
+* [skipped] @radovan User is not able to login successfully - invalid email

     * Open [superphone app](https://app.superphone-stage.com)